-Length -- 9 to 10 inches.
+Length 9 to 10 inches.
 About the size of the robin.
 Apparently much larger, because of its long wings and wide wingspread.
-Male -- A long-winged bird, mottled all over with reddish brown, grayish black, and dusky white; numerous bristles fringing the large mouth.
+Male A long-winged bird, mottled all over with reddish brown, grayish black, and dusky white; numerous bristles fringing the large mouth.
 A narrow white band across the upper breast.
 Tail quills on the end and under side white.

-Female -- Similar to male, except that the tail is dusky in color where that of the male is white.
+Female Similar to male, except that the tail is dusky in color where that of the male is white.
+Band on breast buff instead of where that of the male is white.
 Band on breast buff instead of white.

-Range -- United States, to the plains.
+Range United States, to the plains.
 Not common near the sea.
-Migrations -- Late April to middle of September.
+Migrations Late April to middle of September.
 Summer resident.